 By upholding employees’ rights, fair trade call outsourcing companies create healthy working conditions that are sterile to these stress-causing factors.

-Will one be enthusiastic to wake up in the morning, commute, and work eight hours for a salary that only gets him through the next payday?
-Will a person be motivated to work hard when he sees co-employees being fired at a seemingly random manner?
-Will a female employee feel inspired to contribute her magnificent ideas when she knows no matter how brilliant she is, she will never be compensated equally as her male colleagues?
+Can a person wake up enthusiastically in the morning, commute, and work eight hours for a salary that only gets him through the next payday?
+Will that same person have the motivation to work hard when he sees co-employees being fired at a seemingly random manner?
+Do you think a female employee will feel inspired to share her ideas when she knows no matter how brilliant she is she will never be compensated equally as her male colleagues?
 Chances are these people are brewing feelings of resentment and discontent.

 A fair trade outsourcing company wants to free employees from these worries by providing fair and equal pay, and job security.
 When they are well-compensated and tenured, employees can focus on their work and concentrate on improving themselves.